PurpleSpy/ImageColorChannelSplitter/README.md

 -S Takes a measurement of image brightness per pixel with a min and max threshold, writes a grayscale image between threshold, can take two arguments from 0-255

--n Draws a outline of image, threshold for brightness and pixel sample size must be set, because of how long it takes this option must be specifed alone

 -G Same as threshold except does it in color, looks like a bad photoshop cutout

 -x Adjusts the exposure of a picture from 100%-0%-100% with 0% being no change, takes one argument in percent

--h or -? or /h or /? shows this help page
+-p sets transparency 100% is totally see through same as a blank image, 0% is solid, needs one argument, if transparent already, will be adjusted further

+-d draws image with stippling, stipple density set by argument

+-K adds an effect that looks like a frayed shirt

+---ones that must be done alone

+-s adds scanlines to image, width of scanlines, opacity of scanlines, scanline every X may all be set with arguments

+-n Draws a outline of image, threshold for brightness and pixel sample size must be set, because of how long it takes this option must be specifed alone

+//future

+rotate image, currently buggy